profminton/pythonOOF/README.md

   - 📁 **globals**
     - 📄 **globals_module.f90** - Defines global variables, including variable data types and the project version.
     - 📄 **globals_module.f90.in** - A configuration file used by CMake in order to automatically set the project version based on the value in the pyproject.toml file at the time the project is built.
-  - 📁 **surface**
+  - 📁 **simulation**
-    - 📄 **surface_module.f90** - Defines a derived type that contains the allocatable arrays and type-bound procedures that are manipulated with the Python module.
+    - 📄 **simulation_module.f90** - Defines a derived type that contains the allocatable arrays and type-bound procedures that are manipulated with the Python module.
 - 📄 **version.txt** - Current version of the project.

 ## Installation